didacog/vagrant/README.md

 > Disaster Recovery Management with ReaR and DRLM

-In this README you will find explained the required steps to prepare your own testing enviroment to follow the workshop and play with ReaR and DRLM installation.
+In this README you will find explained the required steps to prepare your own testing environment to follow the workshop and play with ReaR and DRLM installation.

 ## Requirements